-2) It requires large land area for storage of waste materials, layout of recycling equipment, commercial tippers/trucks lanes for conveying, and storage space for final products and/or by-products.
+2) It requires a large land area for storage of waste materials, the layout of recycling equipment, commercial tippers/trucks lanes for conveying, and storage space for final products and/or by-products.
 Singapore is land scarce and tenure lease of commercial land is costly and impermanent.
-With large upfront financial investment, ROI is possible after 10-15 years.
+With a large upfront financial investment, ROI is possible after 10-15 years.

 3) Need to invest in market education and mindset shift as only when there is market acceptance, profit from waste materials products is possible.

-Economic, social and environmental benefits
+Economic, social, and environmental benefits

-Due to particular difficulties to compete in ASEAN market, for LHT, sustainability became a necessity.
+Due to particular difficulties to compete in the ASEAN market, for LHT, sustainability became a necessity.
 Incorporating sustainability into their business, allowed the company to cut operating costs of raw materials and processing, turning savings into profits.

-Sustainability drives their product, service and business model innovation.
-The company has a problem-driven, responsive approach: “sharing Mondays” is where employees bring on their ideas and suggestions.
+Sustainability drives their product, service, and business model innovation.
+The company has a problem-driven, responsive approach: “Sharing Mondays” is where employees bring on their ideas and suggestions.
 Through their commitment to inclusion of marginalized groups, the company supports many elderly in their need for work and many have worked there for years.
 These workers are highly knowledgeable in what they do and their ideas are listened to and implemented where possible.
 There is no specific ethos for this kind of social awareness, it is all about work culture.
-However, it is also driven by difficulty to find workers for these jobs and regulation that made it difficult to employ foreigners.
+However, it is also driven by difficulty to find workers for these jobs and regulations that made it difficult to employ foreigners.

-Through their activities, LHT provides ~ 1,800 tonnes of wood chips (crushed from wood waste) for biomass to a power plant and consumes ~ 1,000 tonnes of wood chips (crushed from wood wastes) for the Technical Wood production every month, thus eliminating over 33,000 tonnes of wood and horticultural waste to landfill.
+Through their activities, LHT provides ~ 1,800 tonnes of wood chips (crushed from wood waste) for biomass to a power plant and consumes ~ 1,000 tonnes of wood chips (crushed from wood wastes) for Technical Wood production every month, thus eliminating over 33,000 tonnes of wood and horticultural waste to landfill.

 Growth and profitability for LHT